 Ginger Powder (Shunthi)

-Add powdered dry ginger to food while cooking,
+Add powdered dry ginger to food while cooking, or drink as a warm tea.

 Benefits: Prevents loose or multiple stools, nausea, flatulence, and stomachache; enhances the digestive fire; prevents toxin and mucus build-up, colds, allergies, and hemorrhoids; and acts as a general tonic during postpartum weakness.